landtechnologies/technical-challenge/sold-price-map.md

 Choose **one** of the following flavours that best suits the role you are applying for:

 1. **Full stack**: include both front-end and back-end implementation.
-1. **Back-end**: include a minimal front-end (e.g. a static view or API docs).
+1. **Backend**: include a minimal front-end (e.g. a static view or API docs).
 Write, document and test your API as if it will be used by other services.
-1. **Front-end**: include a minimal back-end, or use the sample data included directly.
+1. **Frontend**: include a minimal back-end, or use the sample data included directly.
 Focus on making the interface as polished as possible.
 1. **Junior**: As much as you feel confident with - a terminal only solution is perfectly acceptable.